-Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11K
+Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11.5K

 The auction says that in 1938, "the family was ordered to cease contact with upper party members, including Hitler."
 She died five years later of polio.

-Panagopulos says the auction house received criticism in the past for selling Holocaust-related documents, including the diaries of Josef Mengele, who conducted sadistic "medical" experiments at Nazi death camps.
+Panagopulos says the auction house has received criticism in the past for selling Holocaust-related documents, including the diaries of Josef Mengele, who conducted sadistic "medical" experiments at Nazi death camps.
 Panagopulos adds those documents were sold to a Jewish descendant of Holocaust survivors.

 "If you stop selling Holocaust documents," or documents from other horrific periods of history, "it's going to disappear," says Panagopulos.
 He adds that in terms of preserving proof of what happened, "bad history is as valid as good history."